 What is NBN Sky Muster satellite, and how does it work?

-NBN Sky Muster satellite has almost everything you need to know about the basics of the technology in its name.
+NBN Sky Muster is an internet service that is named after the satellites that provide it.
 There are other competing satellite services (like Starlink), but NBN satellite uses two Sky Muster satellites to provide internet to remote and offshore parts of Australia.
 These satellites are positioned some 36,000km above Earth and offer a finite amount of overall bandwidth, which has to be shared among all NBN satellite users.